totten/bknix/doc/install-profile.md

 * `-f 'https://github.com/totten/bknix/archive/master.tar.gz'` means *download the latest bknix configuration file from Github*
 * `-E 'f: f.profiles.dfl'` means *evaluate the configuration file and return property `f.profiles.dfl` (the list of packages for `dfl`))*
 * `-p /nix/var/nix/profiles/bknix-dfl` means *put the packages in the shared profile folder `bknix-dfl`*
-* `--option binary-caches ...` means *download pre-compiled packages from the official `cache.nixos.org` server and the supplemental `bknix.think.hm` server*

 The command may take some time when you first it -- it will need to download a combination of pre-compiled binaries and source-code.
 (It goes faster when using pre-compiled binaries; if those aren't available, then it will download source-code and compile it.)